cs231n/cs231n.github.io/optimization-2.md

 ### Introduction

 **Motivation**.
 In this section we will develop expertise with an intuitive understanding of **backpropagation**, which is a way of computing gradients of expressions through recursive application of **chain rule**.
-Understanding of this process and its subtleties is critical for you to understand, and effectively develop, design and debug Neural Networks.
+Understanding of this process and its subtleties is critical for you to understand, and effectively develop, design and debug neural networks.

 **Problem statement**.
 The core problem studied in this section is as follows: We are given some function \\(f(x)\\) where \\(x\\) is a vector of inputs and we are interested in computing the gradient of \\(f\\) at \\(x\\) (i.e. \\(\nabla f(x)\\) ).

 **Motivation**.
-Recall that the primary reason we are interested in this problem is that in the specific case of Neural Networks, \\(f\\) will correspond to the loss function ( \\(L\\) ) and the inputs \\(x\\) will consist of the training data and the neural network weights.
+Recall that the primary reason we are interested in this problem is that in the specific case of neural networks, \\(f\\) will correspond to the loss function ( \\(L\\) ) and the inputs \\(x\\) will consist of the training data and the neural network weights.
 For example, the loss could be the SVM loss function and the inputs are both the training data \\((x_i,y_i), i=1 \ldots N\\) and the weights and biases \\(W,b\\).
 Note that (as is usually the case in Machine Learning) we think of the training data as given and fixed, and of the weights as variables we have control over.
 Hence, even though we can easily use backpropagation to compute the gradient on the input examples \\(x_i\\), in practice we usually only compute the gradient for the parameters (e.g. \\(W,b\\)) so that we can use it to perform a parameter update.
 However, as we will see later in the class the gradient on \\(x_i\\) can still be useful sometimes, for example for purposes of visualization and interpreting what the Neural Network might be doing.

 If you are coming to this class and you're comfortable with deriving gradients with chain rule, we would still like to encourage you to at least skim this section, since it presents a rarely developed view of backpropagation as backward flow in real-valued circuits and any insights you'll gain may help you throughout the class.